rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 - Notify WG leads about [next week's checkins](https://rust-lang.github.io/compiler-team/about/triage-meeting/)
 - Create an empty agenda using [our template](https://hackmd.io/WQW0yzDDS16YvtBNurmj6A), as soon as our Thursday's weekly meeting ends.
 After creating the meeting change document permissions to Write -> Owners.
+- Copy content from last week's agenda that is still pending.
+The relevant sections are `PRs waiting on team`, `P-critical`, `Unassigned P-high regressions` and `Nominated issues`.

 ### Prepare agenda content